AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-cat-resmode.md

 ---
 description: Resampling mode.
 Default for resMode=.
 Specifies the resampling and interpolation attributes used for scaling the rendered image to final size.
-seo-description: Resampling mode.
-Default for resMode=.
-Specifies the resampling and interpolation attributes used for scaling the rendered image to final size.
-seo-title: ResMode

 solution: Experience Manager
 title: ResMode
-uuid: 91d83274-b3e1-4233-bd01-21936726e1db

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---